-The Greater Concord Chamber of Commerce announces Linda Lorden, president and CEO of Merrimack County Savings Bank, as its 2020 Citizen of the Year.
+The Greater Concord Chamber of Commerce announces Linda Lorden, President of Merrimack County Savings Bank, as its 2020 Citizen of the Year.
 The Chamber will honor the Concord businesswoman and civic leader at a virtual Citizen of the Year Award gala streamed live from Bank of New Hampshire Stage on Tuesday, March 30 from 4-5:15 p.m.
 The interactive event kicks off with a virtual cocktail reception for all attendees, and culminates in Lorden receiving the Chamber’s top honor.
 The public is welcome and encouraged to attend.

 “This award represents the highest honor bestowed on an individual by the Greater Concord Chamber of Commerce,” said Chamber President, Tim Sink.
 “We received numerous nominations for Linda Lorden and are proud to present her with this award for all she has done for the community in many ways, over many years.
 Linda exudes the very definition of good citizen.”

 Lorden volunteers on the Concord Coalition to End Homelessness Steering Committee.
 She is an active member of the Bow Rotary Club, volunteers at the Friendly Kitchen, previously served on the Board for Riverbend Community Mental Health and as a member of the CATCH Neighborhood Housing Asset Building Coalition.
 Lorden served as President of the Penacook Community Center and as a board member for many years.
 She participated on the Granite United Way’s agency review committee for Merrimack County and its Volunteer Income Tax Assistance Committee.
 Lorden was also active with the Red Cross Capitol Campaign and Easter Seals NH VIP Campaign.